MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/voice-channel-transfer-consult.md

 3. Based on your requirement, perform one of the following steps.

     - **Transfer to a queue**: Select **Queue**, search for the queue you want to transfer the call to, and then select **Transfer**.
 The customer is put on hold.
-The agent who picks up the transferred call will become the primary agent and you will become the secondary agent and will be removed from the call.
+The agent who picks up the transferred call becomes the primary agent and you become the secondary agent and are removed from the call.
 The primary agent must manually remove the customer from hold.<br>

         > [!div class="mx-imgBorder"]
         > ![Screenshot of queue transfer](../media/oc-transfer-q.png)<br>